officiallysingh/spring-boot-spark-iceberg/README.md

 > [!IMPORTANT]
 > While performing operations on Iceberg tables, the given table name is prefixed with namespace.
 > For example, if the table name is `my_table` and the namespace is `ksoot`, then the effective table name will be `ksoot.my_table`.
 > This is internally handled in classes `IcebergCatalogClient` and `SparkIcebergService`, so in methods exposed by these services, you can just pass the table name without a namespace prefix.

 ## Running the Application
 Run [**SparkIcebergApplication**](src/main/java/com/ksoot/spark/iceberg/SparkIcebergApplication.java) as Spring boot application.
 Some configurations need to be set as VM options while running the application.
 Also, it may need some services to be running in before starting the application depending on Catalog type and Storage type.
 Application is bundled with [Docker Compose Support](https://www.baeldung.com/docker-compose-support-spring-boot) which is enabled when running the application in `docker` profile by setting VM option `-Dspring.profiles.active=docker`.
-Following two VM options are required irrespective of Catalog type and Storage type.
+Following two VM options are always required.
 * Go to `Modify options`, click on `Add VM options` and set the value as `--add-exports java.base/sun.nio.ch=ALL-UNNAMED --add-opens=java.base/java.nio=ALL-UNNAMED`
   to avoid exception `Factory method 'sparkSession' threw exception with message: class org.apache.spark.storage.StorageUtils$ (in unnamed module @0x2049a9c1) cannot access class sun.nio.ch.DirectBuffer (in module java.base) because module java.base does not export sun.nio.ch to unnamed module @0x2049a9c1`
 * Go to `Modify options` and set active profile as either `local` or `docker` by setting either `-Dspring.profiles.active=local` or  `-Dspring.profiles.active=docker` respectively.